Ashwini Bhide-Deshpande

 Ashwini Bhide-Deshpande (born 7 October 1960) is a Hindustani classical music vocalist from Mumbai.
 She belongs to the Jaipur-Atrauli gharana tradition.
+She was awarded Padma Shri in 2025 for her contribution to the arts.

 Early life and education

 Born in Mumbai into a family with strong musical tradition, Ashwini started classical training under Narayanrao Datar, the elder brother of violinist D. K. Datar.
 She then completed her Sangeet Visharad from the Gandharva Mahavidyalaya.
 Since then, she has been learning music in the Jaipur-Atrauli style from her mother Manik Bhide, a disciple of Gaansaraswati Kishori Amonkar.
 Ashwini also received guidance from Ratnakar Pai until his death in 2009.

 Bhide-Deshpande holds a Master's degree in Microbiology and earned a doctorate in Biochemistry from Bhabha Atomic Research Centre, a Sangeet Visharad from the Akhil Bharatiya Gandharva Mahavidyalaya Mandal, Mumbai.
 She has also been the recipient of an honorary D.Lit. from ITM University (Gwalior).

 Performing career

 Bhide-Deshpande has performed at venues including the Aga Khan Museum in Toronto, Canada in 2019 for the Raag-Mala Music Society of Toronto.

 Bhide-Deshpande has an understanding of Bandish and bandish-composition and has created many of her own bandishes, which she has published in her book, Raag Rachananjali (2004).
 A sequel titled "Ragarachananjali 2", containing 98 more bandishes (compositions) was published in 2010.
 She is also known for her setting of bhajans, especially those of Kabir.